Kaystaken/personal-portfolio/README.md

-# My Personal Porfolio
+# My Personal Portfolio
 ## Description

 ### Motivation

-I'm currently attending a bootcamp for web deveolpment and wanted to start a porfolio to show my deployed projects to hiring managers.
+I'm currently attending a bootcamp for web deveolpment and wanted to start a portfolio to show my deployed projects to hiring managers.

 ### Why?